RyanZLiu/student4/_posts/2024-05-10-datastructures.md

 ![image](https://github.com/RyanZLiu/student4/assets/142445209/574abcd0-919a-4aec-b55b-8b08654eaf0c)

  - In JavaScript code, show and describe code that handles success.
 Describe how code shows success to the user in the Chrome Browser screen.
-  - The screenshot shows the browser showing a successful result by alerting the user that the design was svaed.
+  - The screenshot shows the browser showing a successful result by alerting the user that the design was saved.

 ![image](https://github.com/RyanZLiu/student4/assets/142445209/b4fdd394-8c07-4094-8204-4b0785a2a42a)